tlseminar/tlseminar.github.io/web/content/post/updates.md

 what was assigned to Team Cinnamon, so not a new responsibility for most of the team, and the new recruits from Team Poppyseed should have limited roles expected for this first presentation since they just joined the reformulated team).
+Team Pineapple is responsible for Blogging and Food for the class.
+Note that according to the survey results, 73.4% of the class is sick of bagels.
+So, Team Pineapple is challenged to come up with something more interesting for breakfast.

 The full revised schedule is below.
 Note that the team that is not leading the class is responsible for both Blogging and Food.

 <table>